LaughlinJames/chatbot/README.md

 ## Features

 - Natural Language Processing (NLP) using OpenAI's API.
+- Image processing using Adobe's Firefy API.
 - Interactive conversations with users.
 - Ability to answer questions and provide context-aware responses.
+- Ability to respond to user prompts with images.
 - Simulated API management layer for
   - Context management
   - Logging